4th-earth/site-fourth-earth/content/sprinkles.md

 4th Earth RAW: Sprinkles are individual mechanics that MAY be sprinkled on top of 4th Earth RAW: Vanilla or your own 4th Earth RAW variation.

-For the sake of keeping 4th Earth RAW: Vanilla relatively lightweight, they were pulled from that specification.

 *Note: Sprinkles add complexity to gameplay.*

 ## Allies